How Couples Can Talk About Money Without Arguing

 4. Set Shared Priorities

-• Agree on what’s important: travel, rent, dining out, saving for a home.
+• Agree on what’s important: travel, rent, dining out or even saving for a home.

 • Allocate your budget accordingly — compromises are normal.